Theoretical Foundations of Conformal Prediction: Conformal Prediction Under Exchangeability

 This chapter begins Part~\ref{part:conformal} of the book, where we introduce conformal prediction, examine the ideas underlying its construction, and study its theoretical properties---its statistical guarantees, both under exchangeability and under stronger assumptions, and the hardness results that capture its limitations.

 The goal of this first chapter is to provide the reader with a theoretical understanding of the conformal prediction method.
-We will make a connection to exchangeability, which is at the core of the conformal prediction framework.
+We will build on the foundation of exchangeability given in the previous chapter.
 This chapter aims to provide both an understanding of how conformal prediction works and why it is able to provide distribution-free guarantees.